- What is FreeNAS?

 The benefit of using a NAS is that all your important files can be stored in a central location, allowing you to access them from multiple devices simultaneously, while also keeping your backup and redundancy resources in one place.
 FreeNAS lets you install programs for other purposes, such as bittorrent clients, media streaming servers, and cloud backup services, so it can fulfill many roles of a home server as well.

-To use FreeNAS, you'll need standard PC hardware with a 64-bit processor and at least 8GB of RAM, a 4GB USB Flash drive, and a FreeNAS installation file.
-Either write FreeNAS directly to the flash drive or boot the CD installer to have it done for you.
+To use FreeNAS, you'll need standard PC hardware with a 64-bit processor and at least 8GB of RAM.
+FreeNAS is intended to be installed on USB Flash drive, with a recommended minimum size of 8GB.
+16GB provides more room for boot environments.
+FreeNAS supports installation from a burned CD or by directly burning to the flash drive.Boot from the installed drive and in most networks you will automatically be provided with an IP address.
 Point your web browser at the IP address of the FreeNAS system and you're good to go!
 Read the FreeNAS Documentation for more information.